JasonBock/BlazorTopToBottom/src/Jason/BlazingCollatz/BlazingCollatz.HtmlApplication/README.md

 ## Run

-You can build the app from Visual Studio or the command-line:
+You can run the app from Visual Studio or the command-line:

 ```
 dotnet run -c Debug/Release